Seu1ki/aws-func-test/README.md

 $ docker push <docker-username>/<repository>:<version> .

 ```
+(TO DO: Implement HTTPs in Dockerfile

+The http request processing has not yet been implemented in dockerfile, and after this, it is possible to test the load balancing by connecting the port.)

 ## Reveal the Execution Environment
 Create bash function, and run the command below on different environments env A and env B.